Yoonsen/CHR-2025/README.md

 # CHR-2025 — Grammaticality Judgments in Humans and Language Models

-Code, data and results for the short paper:
+Code, data and results for manuscript:

 **_Grammaticality Judgments in Humans and Language Models: Revisiting Generative Grammar with LLMs_**
-(submitted to CHR 2025)

 The project tests whether large language models (LLMs) reproduce classic grammaticality contrasts in ways that suggest sensitivity to **hierarchical syntactic structure**, rather than linear order alone.
 We focus on: